House of Mindaugas

 Historians have to make considerable assumptions trying to reconstruct the full family tree because of extremely scarce written sources about the early history of Lithuania.
 The matter is further complicated by the 16–17th century genealogies, most famously the Bychowiec Chronicle, that mixed legends and facts into one.
 The legends about Palemonids, a noble family from the Roman Empire who settled in Lithuania and gave rise to the Duchy, are quite popular and widespread in these genealogies.
-The real historical data comes from the Russian and Livonian chronicles, most important of these being the Hypatian Codex.
+The real historical data comes from the Old East Slavic and Livonian chronicles, most important of these being the Hypatian Codex.

 Family tree

 Mindaugas and his brother Dausprungas are first mentioned among the 5 elder dukes in a 1219 treaty with Galicia–Volhynia.
 Since at that time both brothers had to be relatively young, it implies that they inherited their high status.
 However, no written sources of the period talk about their father, except the Livonian Rhymed Chronicle, which mentions in passing that he was a powerful Grand Duke (ein kunic grôß).
 Chronicles written in the 16–17th centuries gave him the name of Ryngold (Rimgaudas) and made him part of the Palemonids' legends.
 Historian Edvardas Gudavičius argued that because the 1219 treaty mentioned two pairs of young brothers among the 5 elder dukes (Mindaugas and Dausprungas, Daujotas and Vilikaila), it was very likely that they were sons of powerful Lithuanian dukes Daugirutis and Stekšys, killed in 1213 and 1214.

 Dausprungas is not mentioned anywhere else.
 However, it is known that Mindaugas had two nephews, Tautvilas and Gedvydas, who waged a war against their uncle.
 Since historians do not have any data on other brothers of Mindaugas, it is generally assumed that the two were sons of Dausprungas.
 During the civil war of 1249–1252 Tautvilas and Gedvydas asked Daniel of Galicia, their brother-in-law, for help.
 This bit of information indicates that they also had a sister.
 The sister was the second wife of Daniel and they did not have children.
 Dausprugas' wife must have been Duke of Samogitia Vykintas' sister since Vykintas was an uncle of Tautvilas and Gedvydas.
 It is believed that Gedvydas died in 1253 in a campaign against Bohemia, as it is the last message about him.
 Tautvilas was killed by his cousin Treniota in 1263.
 Some historians suggest that Tautvilas had a son, Constantine, who ruled Vitebsk, however others disagree and claim that his son might have been Aigust, who was sent by Novgorod to Pskov in 1271.